tlaverdure/laravel-echo-server/README.md

 }

 ```
-*A full list of redis options can be found [here](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options).*
+*A full list of Redis options can be found [here](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options).*

 ### SQLite
 With SQLite you may want to change the path where the database is stored: